 Our research is broadly focused on using first-principles calculations and model approaches to predict novel electronic, magnetic, ferroelectric, and transport properties of materials and structures that are interesting from the point of view of new functionalities.
 We are collaborating with a number of experimental groups at the University of Nebraska and other institutions to correlate our predictions with experimental studies and explore new systems in practice.

-Current research areas:(i) interface magnetoelectric effects
+(iv) interface magnetoelectric effects

-(ii) ferroelectric and multiferroic tunnel junctions
+(v) ferroelectric and multiferroic tunnel junctions

-(iv) spin-dependent tunneling
+(vii) spin-dependent tunneling

-(v) magnetic nanocontacts and nanowires
+(viii) magnetic nanocontacts and nanowires

-(vi) interlayer exchange and magnetostatic coupling
+(ix) interlayer exchange and magnetostatic coupling

-Spin-dependent tunneling (SDT) is an imbalance in the electric current carried by up- and down-spin electrons tunneling from a ferromagnet through an insulating barrier.
-A related phenomenon is tunneling magnetoresistance (TMR) that is a change in the resistance of a magnetic tunnel junction (MTJ) when the magnetization of the two ferromagnetic layers changes its alignment.
+Spin-dependent tunneling is an imbalance in the electric current carried by up- and down-spin electrons tunneling from a ferromagnet through an insulating barrier.
+A related phenomenon is tunneling magneto-resistance (TMR) that is a change in the resistance of a magnetic tunnel junction (MTJ) when the magnetization of the two ferromagnetic layers changes its alignment.
 More ...